saira512dev/ReactPortfolio/README.md

 ## 📄 License

-🚫 Please Do Not Copy
 This portfolio was designed and developed from scratch by me to reflect my personal and professional growth.

-You're welcome to explore the code and learn from it, but please do not copy or reuse it directly without credit or permission.
+You're welcome to explore the code and learn from it.
+If you are using it, I would aprreciate a shoutout or a star on my repo.

 ---